 While eating 6 eggs is not common for the average person, many competitive athletes and bodybuilders who have higher protein and caloric requirements will eat 4-6 eggs in a single meal.

 2. Protein Takes Longer to Digest

 Protein (along with fats) takes longer to digest than carbs.
-Eggs have both macronutrients, proteins, and fats.
+Eggs have both of these macronutrients.
 Thus, they take longer to digest, which means they stay longer in your stomach.

-This is not to say that you want to avoid foods that take longer to digest, since eggs do have many benefits, but you’ll certainly want to be mindful around eating these types of food when you want your body to be involved in physical activity or need to have higher energy levels.
+This is not to say that you want to avoid foods that take longer to digest, sinceeggs do have many benefits, but you’ll certainly want to be mindful about eating these types of food when you want your body to be involved in physical activity or need to have higher energy levels.

 3. You Have An Egg Intolerance

 Finally, another common reason why you might be feeling tired and sluggish after having eggs is due to egg intolerance.

 Egg intolerance is when your body reacts to a protein found in egg whites, yolk, or both.
 You might experience other symptoms like bloating, stomach cramps, diarrhea, or nausea.

 To determine if you have an egg intolerance, you need to pay attention each time you eat eggs.